Resources for Finding Housing

 - Major appliances.
-Most units include a stove and oven and a refrigerator, but it is important to confirm this.
+Most units include a stove, oven and a refrigerator, but it is important to confirm this.

 - Laundry.
 If a washing machine and dryer are not provided, you will need to use a local laundromat.

 - Air conditioning.
 Williamsburg is typically very hot and humid in the summer (77F/25C or more).
 If central air conditioning is not included, consider asking if it is permitted for you use a window unit.

 - Furnished/unfurnished.
 Most off-campus housing is rented without furniture (bed, tables, sofas, etc.) but sometimes furnished housing is available.

-- Off-street Parking.
+- Parking.
 This sometimes carries an additional fee, if it is available.
 In some locations, street parking is available; a permit typically can be purchased from the City of Williamsburg.
 If more than one person will have a car, ask about the number of parking spaces available.